The Smart WebView plugin architecture allows you to extend the application’s native capabilities. Follow these steps to create your own plugin.

 public class MyCustomPlugin implements PluginInterface {

-// ...
-(Existing fields and methods) ...
+// ... (existing methods) ...

 // Static initializer block for self-registration